About the Exhibition

-This multi-media selection of works by over two dozen artists explores what and how we see today, revealing the visible and hidden forces shaping both what the contemporary world looks like, and how we consume and interpret that information—how visual and psychological perception are evolving in the 21st-century.
+This multi-media selection of works by over two dozen artists explores what and how we see today, revealing the visible and hidden forces shaping both what the contemporary world looks like, and how we consume and interpret that information—how visual and psychological perception are evolving in the 21st century.
 The degradation of the environment is laid bare in Nick Brandt’s photographic elegy to Kenya, The Ravaged Land, while Hans Op de Beeck’s lyrical animation, Night Time, mixes nostalgia and desire in both praise and mourning for the unseen worlds of darkness and dreams.
-The power of visual perception to shape human lives is revealed in thought-provoking works by Hank Willis Thomas, Travis Somerville, Paul Rucker, Sam Nhlengethwa, Graciela Sacco, Terence Hammonds, and others, which address the legacies of 20th-century racial, social, and political strife.
-Steve Mumford’s monumental Empire invokes the tradition of Western history painting in recreating an image that has appeared frequently in the media since the early 2000s: jumpsuit-clad prisoners being boarded onto a U.S. carrier.
+The power of visual perception to shape human lives is revealed in thought-provoking works by Hank Willis Thomas, Ken Gonzales-Day, Travis Somerville, Paul Rucker, Graciela Sacco, Terence Hammonds, and others, which address the legacies of 20th-century racial, social, and political strife.
+Steve Mumford’s monumental Empire invokes the tradition of Western history painting in recreating an image that has appeared frequently in the media since the early 2000s: jumpsuit-clad prisoners being boarded onto a U.S. aircraft.
 The prisoners are blindfolded, and the soldiers look askance, neither gazing directly at their captives nor at the viewer.
 The global pervasiveness of conflict has engendered the normalization of shock and numb; wanting to look but not to see, we lose sight.
 As many of these artworks reveal, we are disturbed by violent, unjust, or tragic incidents, yet accustomed to their regularity, and may be blind to their causes and costs.

 The proliferation of visual information presented daily on platforms large and small—in the midst of pulsating cities and within the intimate interactions between self and screen—alters the consumption and communication of the signs and signals that describe what is happening in the world around us.
 How can we distinguish which city’s Rush Hour is captured by Grethe Sørensen?
 Rafael Lozano-Hemmer’s Zero Noon, a clock that runs on internet-refreshed statistics, conflates time and data into a screen-based experience of consumption.
 Collapsing the immediate distance between what is seen and what is known, Zero Noon depends on the viewer to connect these indices of change.
-While technology provides unlimited access to information about of our changing world, the segmentation of facts and fictions found on Twitter and other social media feeds designed to garner “likes,” allows readers to ignore or deny that which is unappealing or inconvenient.
+While technology provides unlimited access to information about our changing world, the segmentation of facts and fictions found on Twitter and other social media feeds designed to garner “likes,” allows readers to ignore or deny that which is unappealing or inconvenient.

-Using retro-reflective screen prints, which resolve only through flash photography on a mobile device.
-To the naked eye, these archival press photographs of public events are white-washed scenes devoid of any perceptible narrative; through the augmented gaze of the camera’s lens and flash, the images document instances of racial and social injustice.
+Using retro-reflective screen-printing technology, Hank Willis Thomas obscures archival press photographs of public events that resolve only through flash photography.
+To the naked eye, the images appear as white-washed scenes devoid of any perceptible narrative; through the augmented gaze of the camera’s lens and flash, the images document instances of racial and social injustice.
 With All Deliberate Speed both obscures and reveals the Pulitzer-Prize winning, 1976 photograph of a white man assaulting a black civil rights lawyer with a pole bearing the American flag.
 In transforming the use of a cell phone camera from an option into a necessity in order to view his work, Thomas gives contemporary viewers a choice: to see and engage with history, or to avoid it.

-Alice Gray Stites, Chief Curator
+–Alice Gray Stites, Museum Director, Chief Curator